mitranim/ng-decorate/readme.md

 In contrast, `ng-decorate` focuses on solving the real problem of making Angular's dependency injection work with ES6 modules, and aligns with the Angular 1.x directive API.
-It also introduces property bindings that don't exist in Angular 2, in order to deduplicate property declarations.
+It also introduces useful property annotations for bindings and injection.